chiefeno/Capstone/README.md

 **All the imports and libraries:**

-`code(import pandas as pd
+`import pandas as pd
 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from re import search from sklearn.preprocessing import StandardScaler from scipy import sparse from sklearn.metrics.pairwise import pairwise_distances, cosine_distances, cosine_similarity)`
+import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px from re import search from sklearn.preprocessing import StandardScaler from scipy import sparse from sklearn.metrics.pairwise import pairwise_distances, cosine_distances, cosine_similarity`

 ## Cleaning